wandb/weave/dev_docs/BaseObjectClasses.md

 4. Now, each use case uses different parts:
     1. `Python Writing`.
 Users can directly import these classes and use them as normal Pydantic models, which get published with `weave.publish`.
 The python client correct builds the requisite payload.
     2. `Python Reading`.
 Users can `weave.ref().get()` and the weave python SDK will return the instance with the correct type.
 Note: we do some special handling such that the returned object is not a WeaveObject, but literally the exact pydantic class.
     3. `HTTP Writing`.
-In cases where the client/user does not want to add the special type information, users can publish base objects by setting the `set_base_object_class` setting on `POST obj/create` to the name of the class.
+In cases where the client/user does not want to add the special type information, users can publish builtin objects by setting the `object_class` setting on `POST obj/create` to the name of the class.
 The weave server will validate the object against the schema, update the metadata fields, and store the object.
     4. `HTTP Reading`.
 When querying for objects, the server will return the object with the correct type if the `base_object_class` metadata field is set.
     5. `Frontend`.
 The frontend will read the zod schema from `weave-js/src/components/PagePanelComponents/Home/Browse3/pages/wfReactInterface/generatedBaseObjectClasses.zod.ts` and use that to provide compile time type safety when using `useBaseObjectInstances` and runtime type safety when using `useCreateBaseObjectInstance`.
 * Note: it is critical that all techniques produce the same digest for the same data - which is tested in the tests.
 This way versions are not thrashed by different clients/users.